 If you are missing some of these options, talk to your map author about editing the permissions of the feature service.
 If the feature service is hosted in ArcGIS Online, the map author can see Allow others to edit in the ArcGIS Online help for details.
 If the feature service is hosted in ArcGIS Server, the map author can see Editor permissions for feature services in the ArcGIS Server help for details.

-- Visibility of the feature's layer—Check a layer's visibility by selecting More , Map Contents , and the Layers tab.
+- Visibility of the feature's layer—Check a layer's visibility by selecting the Overflow menu and selecting Layers.

 - Scale of the map—Some layers have minimum or maximum scales, outside of which they are not visible.
 Zoom in or out on the map to change the current scale.
 Once the layer you want to collect a feature for is visible, you can collect that feature.

-- Filter types setting—When the Filter types setting is on, only parent feature types (for example, light poles) appear in the Collect new panel.
+- Filter related types setting—When the Filter related types setting is on, only parent feature types (for example, light poles) appear in the Collect a new feature panel.
 When the setting is off, both parent and child feature types (for example, a streetlight) appear.
-The Filter types setting is enabled by default.
+The Filter related types setting is enabled by default.
 Turn it off when you want to collect a child feature type without a parent feature type connected to it.
-To disable the setting, in the Map Gallery, select Menu and Settings .
-On the Collection tab, disable Filter types.
+To disable the setting, in the Map Gallery, select the Overflow menu , select Settings, and disable Filter related types.

 Not all data supports attachments.
-If you do not see the Attachments section following the attributes for the feature, you can't add attachments to the feature.
-To enable attachments, work with the map author, and see How do I enable inclusion of photos during collection? in the map creation FAQ.
+If you do not see Add Attachment , you can't add attachments to the feature.
+To enable them, work with the map author, and see How do I enable inclusion of photos during collection? in the map creation FAQ.